DUE TO COVID19 RESTRICTIONS THIS VOLUNTEER PROGRAM IS TEMPORARILY ON HOLD

 - Put pet food inside during the day

 - Block holes in roofs and eaves to prevent them nesting

 - Keep palms well trimmed as they also nest in dead fronds still on the tree.

-- Let us know if you already have a trap – a couple of hundred have been distributed around the Coffs area in the last few years but we only know the whereabouts of a handful.
+- Let us know if you already have a trap – a couple of hundred have been distributed around the Coffs area and we would like to redistribute traps that are not currently in use.

 This program is supported by: